danielmuthama/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task for the Shell Basics project in the ALX course
+Display the contents list of your current directory in along format